 Getting to the root of your health problem.

 Welcome to our Acupuncture and Integrative Medicine Centre.
-Our holistic-minded approach uses natural healing methods based on Modern and Traditional Chinese Medicine to help uncover and treat the root cause of your health problems, safely and effectively.
+Our holistic-minded approach uses natural healing methods based on Modern and Traditional Oriental Medicine to help uncover and treat the root cause of your health problems, safely and effectively.

 Our team of expert practitioners have accumulated decades of experience and we look forward to the unique opportunity to help address even the most complex conditions of dis-ease that you or your loved ones may be experiencing.